Fox-ML-infrastructure/FoxML_Core/LEGAL/FAQ.md

 ---

-### Q: What happens if I've been using the AGPL-3.0 version commercially?
+### Q: What happens if I've been using the Software for organizational purposes without a license?

-**A:** You must immediately obtain a commercial license and may be required to pay retroactive licensing fees.
-Commercial Use of the AGPL-3.0 version is a violation of the license terms and may constitute copyright infringement.
+**A:** Unauthorized organizational use without a valid commercial license is copyright infringement.
+You must immediately obtain a commercial license and may be required to pay retroactive licensing fees.

 Contact jenn.lewis5789@gmail.com to discuss retroactive licensing.